stealthdave/whacast/README.md

 These settings determine wait times for the various functions involved in tracking the status of various Chromecast devices.

     "global": {
-      "poll_delay": 0.25,           // number of seconds between each
-                                    // check of a Chromecast's status
-      "reconnect_delay": 60,        // number of seconds between attempts
-                                    // to reconnect to a Chromecast
-      "reload_device_delay": 14400, // number of seconds to wait before retrying
-                                    // an unresponsive Chromecast
-      "max_retries": 15,            // number of times to attempt to connect to a
-                                     // Chromecast before considering it unresponsive
-      "log_file": "/var/log/whacast.log"
-                                    // location of the log file
+      "log_file": "/var/log/whacast.log"  // location of the log file
+      "control_services": {               // see the CONTROL SERVICES section below
+        ...
       }
-**CHROMECASTS**

-The list of Cast-enabled devices that you wish to monitor identified by their "friendly names".  e.g., the text name that you set that shows up in the Cast button in your apps.

-    "chromecasts": [ // begin list
-      { // Example IFTTT Device
-        "friendly_name": "WHA Back Yard",
-                                  // your device's "friendly name"
-        "control": "ifttt",       // the type of device to control remotely;
-                                  // currently only "ifttt" and "lirc" are supported "on": {                   // command to turn device on "event": "backyard_on"  // IFTTT event to run },
-        "off": {                  // command to turn device off "event": "backyard_off" // IFTTT event to run }
-      },
-      { // Example LIRC Device
-        "friendly_name": "WHA Living Room",
-        "control": "lirc",        // Control an LIRC device "on": {
-          "ir_commands": [        // list of IR commands to send
-            { // first command
-              "device": "htc",      // LIRC device name
-              "command": "POWER_ON",// command to send
-              "count": 3            // number of times to send this command },
-            { // next command
-              "device": "htc",
-              "command": "AUX_INPUT"
     }
-          ],
-          "delay": 0              // number of seconds (or fraction) to delay between
-                                  // sending LIRC commands
-        }, // END ON
-        "off": {
-          "ir_commands": [
-            {
-              "device": "htc",
-              "command": "POWER_OFF"
-            }
-          ],
-          "delay": 0
-        } // END OFF
-      }
-    ] // END DEVICE LIST

 **CONTROL SERVICES**

 Common data needed for control services IFTTT and LIRC that are not specific to the Chromecast devices.
+These commands

     "control_services": {
       "ifttt": {